supertestnet/lightning_blinder/README.md

 # Lightning Blinder
 Trick an LSP into thinking *one* wallet is the sender or recipient when it's *really* some other wallet

+# What is this?
+This is privacy software for the lightning network.
+The motivation is: sometimes when I talk to people about how great the lightning network is for your privacy, I am told that the only way to send large amounts over the lightning network is to use an LSP, and if you *DO* use an LSP, you don't have great privacy.
+Even some LSPs say that they can trace lightning payments that flow through them.

+For example, Phoenix Wallet has an FAQ that says, "The current version of Phoenix offers no advantage regarding privacy over existing, hosted, custodial wallets.
+We (ACINQ) know the final destination and amount of payments." [source](https://phoenix.acinq.co/faq) I asked Phoenix for more details on twitter where they pointed out that there is an exception, a case where they *cannot* know the final destination of payments: "in the most common case we can tell the destination...But YMMV [your mileage may vary]...[the] destination may be itself a trampoline node." [source](https://x.com/PhoenixWallet/status/1916844583402590504)

+This is insightful: Phoenix cannot tell if the destination of a lightning invoice is the "real" recipient or "a trampoline node" -- which is a type of routing node on the lightning network that sort of serves as a "decoy" recipient.
+(For more info, see [lnproxy.org/about.html](https://lnproxy.org/about.html).)
+Phoenix assumes that "in the most common case" a lightning invoice sends the money to a real person directly, without using a decoy (a trampoline node).
+My motivation with this software is to invalidate Phoenix's assumption and make decoys (trampoline nodes) more common on the lightning network.
+Below, I describe a protocol for doing so.

 # Protocol setup
 The protocol requires three pieces of software: Lightning Blinder Send (LBS), Lightning Blinder Receive (LBR), and Lightning Blinder Coordinate (LBC).